-Served as Director Name Age Position(s) with the Company From Terence J. Cryan 56 Chairman of the Board 2012 Dean J. Glover 52 Vice Chairman of the Board and Independent Director 2014 George H. Kirby III 48 Chief Executive Officer and Director 2015 Steven M. Fludder 58 Independent Director 2016 Robert K. Winters 50 Independent Director 2016 Kristine S. Moore 57 Independent Director 2018
+Name Age Position(s) with the Company Director From Terence J. Cryan 56 Chairman of the Board 2012 Dean J. Glover 52 Vice Chairman of the Board and Independent Director 2014 George H. Kirby III 48 Chief Executive Officer and Director 2015 Steven M. Fludder 58 Independent Director 2016 Robert K. Winters 50 Independent Director 2016 Kristine S. Moore 57 Independent Director 2018

 Terence J. Cryan has been a member of our Board of Directors since October 2012 and Chairman of the board since June 2014.
 Prior to joining our Board, Mr. Cryan was a member of our Board of Advisors.
 Mr. Cryan was our lead independent director from October 2013 to June 2014 when he became Chairman of the Board.
 Since August 2016, Mr. Cryan has served as the Chairman of the Board of Westwater Resources, Inc. Mr. Cryan has served on the boards of directors of a number of other publicly traded companies including Uranium Resources, Inc. from 2006 to 2016; Global Power Equipment Group Inc. from 2008 to 2017; Superior Drilling Products from May 2014 to 2016; Gryphon Gold Corporation from 2009 to 2012; and The Providence Service Corporation from 2009 to 2011.
 Mr. Cryan previously served as President and Chief Executive Officer of Medical Acoustics, LLC from 2007 through 2010.
 From September 2012 until April 2013, Mr. Cryan also served as interim President and CEO of Uranium Resources, Inc., and was elected as Chairman of the Board of Directors of Uranium Resources, Inc. in June 2014 and served until March 2016.
 Mr. Cryan served as President and CEO of Global Power Equipment Group Inc., from March 2015 until July 2017.
-Mr. Cryan cofounded in 2001 Concert Energy Partners, LLC, an investment and private equity firm based in New York with a focus on the traditional and alternative energy, power and natural resources industries, and served as Managing Director until 2015.
-Between 1990 and 2001, Mr. Cryan was a Senior Managing Director in the investment banking department at Bear Steams & Co.
+Mr. Cryan co-founded in 2001 Concert Energy Partners, LLC, an investment and private equity firm based in New York with a focus on the traditional and alternative energy, power and natural resources industries, and served as Managing Director until 2015.
+Between 1990 and 2001, Mr. Cryan was a Senior Managing Director in the investment banking department at Bear Stearns & Co.
 Inc. in New York City and a Managing Director at Paine Webber/Kidder Peabody in both New York City and London.
-Mr. Cryan was named a Board Leadership Fellow by the National Association of Corporate Directors.
-We believe Mr. Cryan's qualifications to sit on our Board of Directors include his significant experience in financial matters, his prior board and executive experience at other companies, his broad energy industry background and
+Mr. Cryan earned his Bachelor of Arts degree from Tufts University in 1983 and a Master of Science degree in Economics from The London School of Economics in 1984.
+In December 2014, Terence Cryan was named a Board Leadership Fellow by the National Association of Corporate Directors.
+We believe Mr. Cryan's qualifications to sit on our Board of Directors include his significant experience in financial matters, his prior board and executive experience at other companies, his broad energy industry background and his extensive expertise in financings, mergers and acquisitions.